JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 This is typically achieved through a two-step process:
 1. Solve the power flow problem to determine steady-state electrical conditions
-2. Initialize dynamic components using the power flow solution as boundary conditions
+2. Initialize dynamic components using the power flow solution as boundary conditions, i.e. find the initial states/parameters of the dynamical models in a way, that they are in a steady state at the powerflow solution.

 This follows the [Two-Step Initialization Pattern](@extref Component-wise-Network-Initialization) described in NetworkDynamics.jl, specialized for power grid applications.